Code-Screen/Code-Screen.github.io/docs/integrating-recruitee-with-codescreen.md

 The `CodeScreen` integration with `Recruitee` allows you to do the following:

-* Invite candidates to take CodeScreen tests directly from the Recruitee platform.
+* Invite candidates to take CodeScreen assessments directly from the Recruitee platform.
-* Have candidate CodeScreen test reports automatically attach to their Recruitee candidate profile and their scores displayed.
+* Have candidate CodeScreen assessment reports automatically attach to their Recruitee candidate profile and their scores displayed.

 The integration is quick and straightforward.
 It works as follows: